Cross-domain Neural Pitch and Periodicity Estimation: Periodicity estimation with statistical pitch estimators

 \section{Periodicity estimation with statistical pitch estimators}

+Periodicity estimation provides a real-valued score for the extent to which each frame of audio contains a pitch.
+Such periodicity contours are commonly used for the input~\cite{morrison2024fine,cho2024articulatory} and evaluation~\cite{morrison2022chunked,lee2022bigvgan} of speech synthesis systems.
 Periodicity estimation with statistical pitch estimators has been treated inconsistently in recent literature on neural pitch estimation.
 Some studies omit the evaluation of periodicity or voicing~\cite{kim2018crepe, kato2019statistical}.
 Others demonstrate binary voicing classification that---at best---slightly outperforms DSP-based baselines~\cite{tran2020robust, gfeller2020spice}.
-However, these prior works either do not describe methods for producing periodicity or voiced/unvoiced tokens from the model~\cite{tran2020robust} or unnecessarily complicate the model using additional loss functions, heuristic training targets that entangle pitch and periodicity accuracy, and network outputs to try and directly predict periodicity~\cite{gfeller2020spice}.
-PYIN~\cite{mauch2014pyin} utilizes a heuristic peak-picking method and takes as the periodicity the sum of probabilities of all peaks.

-Recall that statistical pitch estimators produce a probability distribution over a range of pitch values.
-One prior work~\cite{morrison2022chunked} proposes to extract periodicity by performing Viterbi decoding to decode a pitch contour from the $P$-dimensional array of categorical posterior distribution parameters produced by the softmax operation for each audio frame.
-The periodicity is taken to be the categorical probabilities of the pitch bins selected by Viterbi decoding.
-This calculation requires a relatively expensive $O (n \log n)$ computation for $n$ audio frames.
-It also does not generalize well, as the Viterbi transition matrix is tuned to the speech domain.
-Given our goal of a fast, domain-agnostic pitch estimator, we cannot make speech-specific assumptions about the pitch velocity.
-Viterbi decoding with no assumptions on the pitch velocity produces uniform transition probabilities, which is equivalent to taking the maximum at each frame.
-Therefore, we do not consider Viterbi-based methods.

 In this work, we apply two methods for estimating a periodicity value $h \in \left[ 0, 1 \right]$ for input audio $x$ from categorical posterior distributions of neural pitch estimators, where a periodicity near zero indicates aperiodic noise and a periodicity near one indicates a noise-free, pitched signal.

 \textbf{Method one (\textit{max})} is a simple, domain-agnostic baseline approach that takes the maximum posterior probability over the pitch bins in each time frame.